lenon/lenon.dev/content/resume/index.md

 ## Summary

 I am a Senior Software Engineer with more than ten years of experience in developing web applications and APIs.
 I have a strong background in Ruby, Python, and JavaScript.
 I can learn and adapt to new concepts quickly, thanks to my multidisciplinary and open-minded approach.
-In my career, I have worked with companies and teams of various sizes, always playing an active role in technical decisions and delivering high-quality software.
+Throughout my career, I have worked with companies and teams of various sizes, always playing an active role in technical decisions and delivering high-quality software.

 ## Tech skills

-Languages and frameworks: Ruby, Ruby on Rails, Python, JavaScript, Node.js, React, Clojure.\
+Languages: Ruby, Python, JavaScript (Node.js), Go, SQL (PostgreSQL).\
-Test frameworks: RSpec, Capybara, MiniTest, PyTest, Jest.\
+Frameworks and libraries: Ruby on Rails, React, FastAPI, Pandas, RSpec, Capybara, pytest, Jest.\
-Cloud infrastructure: AWS EC2, ECS, RDS (PostgreSQL), AWS Lambda, SQS, CloudFormation, Docker, Kubernetes (EKS).\
+Cloud infrastructure: AWS (EC2, ECS, RDS, Lambda, SQS, CloudFormation), Docker, Kubernetes (EKS).\
 Methodologies and practices: Agile, Scrum, Kanban, CI/CD, DevOps, TDD/BDD.

 ## Experience